illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 * a Game Over screen when the player's health reaches 0
 * health packs scattered around the level that upon collection will be destroyed and increase the player's health

-### Step 3: Create Collectible Items
+### Step 3: Add Collectible Items and a Score system
-Next, you will need to place floating collectible items across the map to guide the player and encourage them to explore.
-To represent being collected, the collectibles should be destroyed when the player collides with them.
-You should add a Score system to your game, so that upon collection of a collectible, the player's score increases.
-The Unreal Learning Kit includes several assets that could work well as a collectible but feel free to also upload or create your own asset.
+Next, place floating collectible items across the map to guide the player and encourage them to explore.
+The collectibles should be destroyed when the player collects (collides) them.
+The Unreal Learning Kit includes several assets that could work well as a collectible but feel free to upload or create your own asset.

+In addition, add a Score system to your game so that the player's score increases when collectibles are collected.

 ### Step 4: Create a Pursuer enemy
 The Pursuer should: